 Sure, there are people who aren’t interested in meeting anyone new right now (just as there are those who won’t leave their comfort zone) but that doesn’t mean we should give up on them either.

-Another way to break down barriers during social interactions is through humor; laughter has been shown to reduce stress hormones while also increasing endorphins which makes one feel happy.
+Another way to break down barriers during social interactions is through humor; laughter has been shown to reduce stress hormones while also increasing endorphins which make one feel happy.

 The best part about laughter is that it’s contagious so if we can make another smile or even laugh themselves then chances are they’ll return our kindness soon enough.